Moving to Canada with a wine collection?

 But, just for simplicity, let's stick to a "wine collection" being defined as 6 x 750ml bottles of wine, or more.
-Much more, in most people's collections: Dozens of bottles, and in some rare cases: hundreds.
+Much more, in most people's collections: Dozens of bottles, and in some cases: hundreds of bottles.

 How many bottles can you import?

-To "import" a wine collection, the province of BC breaks down the volume into 3 categories.
-Other provinces have their own structures, but assume at this point that they are pretty similar.
+To "import" a wine collection the Province of BC breaks down the volume into 3 categories.
+Other provinces have their own structures, but assume at this point that they are very similar.
 The first two categories are what are called "casual importation:"

 - Up to 1.5 litres of wine (2 x 750ml bottles) may be brought into BC without duties or taxes, as long as you are bringing it physically with you when you come into Canada.

 - Greater than 1.5 litres, up to 45.45 litres.
-In communicating with the BC Liquor Distribution board, I learned that up to 45.45 litres of wine (60 x 750ml bottles) maximum may be brought into BC under casual importation, "...as long as the product accompanies them through Customs."
-In this case - where you are physically driving across the border or arriving by plane and have the wine with you, you pay the taxes at the border, assuming you have all the paperwork arranged ahead of time (see below).
-If your wine collection is being shipped separately?
-Read more below...
+In communicating with the BC Liquor Distribution board, I learned that up to 45.45 litres of wine (60 x 750ml bottles) maximum may be brought into BC under casual importation either accompanying you or shipped.
+See below for links to the full instructions from BCLDB on how to do this kind of importation of your wine collection.

 - Larger collections (greater than 60 x 750ml bottles).
 Typically these arrive in a separate shipment.
 "As a former resident of Canada, you are not limited to the amount of liquor imported except very large quantities approved by our Director."
 The importation process is the same as with up to 45.45 litres.
 The BC Liquor Distribution Board "Settler's Effects Letter" explaining this.
 (PDF file that downloads when you click on the link)